reco-tech/recocards-help/docs/2-cards-and-boards/deliver-button.md

 # 'Deliver' button not showing

-> Issue: You created a card or board on [RecoCards.com](https://recocards.com), but the delivery button isn't there.
+> Issue: You created a card or board on [RecoCards.com](https://recocards.com), but the *Deliver* button isn't there.

 ## 1. Make sure you're signed in.